mweaverdyck/mweaverdyck.github.io/_projects/socolab.md

 category: lab logos
 ---

-I designed the logos for Dr. Elisa Baek's lab The Social Connection Lab at USC in 2023.
-You can find more about her work at [www.socolab.org](https://www.socolab.org/).
+I designed the logos for Dr. Elisa Baek's lab, The Social Connection Lab, at USC in 2023.
+You can find out more about Dr. Baek's work at [www.socolab.org](https://www.socolab.org/).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">